Enalean/tuleap-documentation-en/languages/en/deploy.rst

 S2 2020                       Status          As platform administrator, what should I do ?
 ============================= =============== =============================================
-RHEL 6                        End of support  Switch to RHEL 7 Trackers v3                   Removed         Migrate to Trackers v5 Subversion (SVN Core)         Removed         Switch to SVN Plugin Realtime server using NodeJS  Replaced        (To be announced) PHP 7.3                       End of support  Switch to PHP 7.4 Internet Explorer 11          End of support  End-users should switch to Firefox or Chrome
+RHEL 6                        End of support  Switch to RHEL 7 PHP 7.4                       Start of support  (Optionally switch to PHP 7.4) Trackers v3                   Removed         Migrate to Trackers v5 Subversion (SVN Core)         Removed         Switch to SVN Plugin Realtime server using NodeJS  Replaced        (To be announced) PHP 7.3                       End of support  Switch to PHP 7.4 Internet Explorer 11          End of support  End-users should switch to Firefox or Chrome RHEL 8                        Start of support  (Optionally switch to RHEL 8)
 ============================= =============== =============================================

 ========= =============== =============================================